ari-apc-lab/croupier-resources/README.md

 - `force-cancel.sh`: Helps in cancelling an execution that is stucked.
 - `stop-instance.sh`: Stops an execution.
 - `package-blueprint.sh`: Packages a blueprint folder as a zip file.

+## Cloudify manager installation

+Croupier, as cloudify plugin, needs a remote Cloudify Manager server to work on.

+### RPM

+> **_NOTE:_** Requires a Centos 7 remote machine with at least 2 CPUs and 4 Gb of RAM (4 CPUs and 12 Gb RAM recommended), reachable by the CLI, with requiretty disabled, and no password for sudo command.

+To install the orchestrator, just execute in the remote host:

+`./rpm_install.sh
+[HOST PRIVATE IP] [HOST PUBLIC IP] [Orchestrator NEW ADMIN PASSWORD]`

+### Docker

+In the _docker_ folder there is a _docker compose_ file to run the Cloudify Manager attached with a VPN tunnel using fortinet VPN.

+To use the VPN, place a VPN config file in the host machine and reference it in the `.env` file.
+If VPN is not needed, just comment that part on the _docker compose_ file.

+> **_WARNING:_** The docker image cannot be configured for now; Therefore admin
+> password is set to default and cannot be changed.

 ## License